KleinerBaum/06_05_25_gpt_slim/README.md

 - **Helper utilities** such as `build_boolean_query`,
   `generate_interview_questions` and `summarize_job_ad`.
 - **File and web search helpers** plus image generation for maps and timelines.
+- **Job URL extraction** now uses readability-lxml to fetch the full text of job postings.
 - **Discovery page** can scrape basic company information from a provided URL.

 ## Prerequisites